ppsp-team/PyNM/paper/paper.md

 The majority of studies in neuroimaging and psychiatry are focussed on case-control analysis [@marquand:2019].
 However, case-control relies on well-defined groups which is more the exception than the rule in biology.
 Psychiatric conditions are diagnosed based on symptoms alone, which makes for heterogeneity at the biological level [@marquand:2016].
 Relying on mean differences obscures this heterogeneity and the resulting loss of information can produce unreliable results or misleading conclusions [@loth:2021].

-Normative Modeling is an emerging alternative to case-control analyses, that seeks to parse heterogeneity by looking at how individuals deviate from the normal trajectory.
+Normative Modeling is an emerging alternative to case-control analyses that seeks to parse heterogeneity by looking at how individuals deviate from the normal trajectory.
 Analogous to normative growth charts, normative models map the mean and variance of a trait for a given population against a set of explanatory variables (usually including age).
 Statistical inferences at the level of the individual participant can then be obtained with respect to the normative range [@marquand:2019].
-This framework can detect patterns of abnormality that might not be consistent across the population, and recasts disease as an extreme of the normal range.
+This framework can detect patterns of abnormality that might not be consistent across the population, and recasts disease as an extreme deviation from the normal range rather than a separate group.

 PyNM is a lightweight python implementation of Normative Modeling making it approachable and easy to adopt.
 The package provides: